hhru/api/docs_eng/specializations.md

 # Specializations

-`GET /specializations` returns the dictionary of all professional areas and specializations.
+`GET /specializations` returns a directory of all professions and specialisations.

 ```json
     [